flayner2/TaIGa/README.txt

 very sensitive to anything it thinks is a misspelling.
 On top of that, Biopython's parsing functions can, sometimes, mess with the original organism names (way before the 'correct spelling' function is called).
 This usually happens with organism names containing special characters or things such as dates or researchers' names.
-This isn't something TaIGa handles very well as of now, so expect some perfectly normal organism names to, sometimes, appear on the 'missing' file.
+This isn't something TaIGa handles very well as of now, so expect some perfectly normal organism names to, sometimes, appear on the 'missing' file if you choose to use the '-c' option.

 ## Handling Missing TaxID/Corrected Names:

 TaIGa has a certain command line optional argument (flag), the '-c' option.
-This will disable TaIGa's name correcting function, so TaIGa will search for an organism's TaxID without trying to correct its name.
-Why is this useful?
+This will enable TaIGa's name correcting function, so TaIGa will search for an organism's TaxID without trying to correct its name.
+Why isn't this enabled by default?

 First of all, when you run TaIGa for a large list of organisms, there's a good chance you'll get a 'TaIGa_missing' file, probably with a decent number of organisms missing information.
 Why is it so?
 Well, most of it has to do with Entrez and Taxonomy